 Gender aspects being relevant for police investigations

 In police practice, there is an interaction between police officers as first responders and the victims of domestic violence.
 This is influenced by gender-specific attitudes and biases.
 Interactions are not gender neutral by nature; one should be aware of this.
-It makes a difference in the response to domestic violence whether the victim is male or female or the first responder is male or female.
+It makes a difference in the response to domestic violence whether the victim is male or female, or whether the first responder is male or female.
 About 80 % of the victims are female.
 This may result in misjudgements caused by stereotypes on domestic violence.

 Gender can also play a role in inter-agency cooperation between the police and the other, mainly female, frontline responders of other professions and may make cooperation more difficult.